ThinkR-open/isc-proposal/proposal_neo4j.md

     size, than to start by digging into a big package.
   - It will make it easier to build tools relying on these packages (*i.e.*, using these packages as dependencies).
-  - It’s simpler for contributors to to dig into smaller packages than to understand the logic of a big package developped for various tasks.
+  - It’s simpler for contributors to dig into smaller packages than to understand the logic of a big package developped for various tasks.

 ## The plan